longlho/js-styleguide/README.md

               ignoreTalk();
             }

-5. Parentheses in function-expressions SHOULD NOT have a space before them.
-    -   Incorrect:

-            function getArmorClass (armorType, dexterity) {
-              // Get AC stuff here
-            }

-    -   Correct:

-            function getArmorClass(armorType, dexterity) {
-              // Get AC stuff here
-            }

-6. Commas SHOULD be followed by spaces.
+5. Commas SHOULD be followed by spaces.
     -   Incorrect:

             getExperiencePoints(monster,hitPoints);